-Once your equity has risen to the required twenty percent, you are close to stopping your PMI payments, once and for all.
-First you will tell your lender that you are asking to cancel your PMI.
-The lending institution will request documentation that your equity is at 20 percent or above.
-A state certified appraisal using the appropriate form (URAR-1004 - Uniform Residential Appraisal Report) verifies your equity amount � and most lenders require one before they'll cancel PMI.
+At the point your equity has reached the desired twenty percent, you are close to canceling your PMI payments, for the life of your loan.
+You will first tell your lender that you are asking to cancel your PMI.
+Then you will be required to verify that you have at least 20 percent equity.
+You can acquire proof of your equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), required by most lenders before canceling PMI.

 Tier One Mortgage, LLC can help find out if you can eliminate your PMI.
-Give us a call: (585) 282-0960.
+Give us a call at (585) 282-0960.